lonynamer/Knowledge/Terraform/README.md

   - Host
   - Port
   - Timeout
-- File Provisioner: Is a type of provisioner to transfer files to

-the servers by same protocols.
+- File Provisioner: Is a type of provisioner to transfer files to the servers by same protocols.
 - When you create a `local-exec` or `remote-exec` provisioner.
-You

-will use `command` or `inline` arguement. `command` is one line of

-code. `inline` is for a block of a code in list format. `local-

-exec` uses `command` and don't know `inline`. `remote-exec` knows
+You will use `command` or `inline` arguement. `command` is one line of code. `inline` is for a block of a code in list format. `local-exec` uses `command` and don't know `inline`. `remote-exec` knows `inline`.

-`inline`.

 DEMO:
 - Create some files to execute on remote and configure.
-The first

-one a php script.
+The first one a php script.
 ```
 mkdir frontend
 echo "HELLOWORLD" > frontend/index.php